Joint calibration to SPX and VIX options with signature-based models: VIX options with signatures

-\item When calibrating to VIX options, we stress that we additionally calibrate to VIX futures' prices, see Section~\ref{sec:calibration-vix-options}.
-This is important since future prices under the calibrated model are employed to compute its implied volatility surface.
+and we write in particular $F(T):=F_0(T)$ to simplify notation.
+We point out that the VIX index does not pay dividends.
+The correct implied volatility for VIX options can then be obtained by inverting the Black-Scholes formula with interest rate $r>0$ and $e^{-r(T-t)}F_t(T)$ as underlying.
+When calibrating to VIX options, we stress that we additionally calibrate to VIX futures' prices, see Section~\ref{sec:calibration-vix-options}.
+This is important since futures prices under the calibrated model are employed to compute its implied volatility surface.
 Including VIX futures in the calibration leads to a consistent model, both for VIX options and VIX futures, see e.g.~\cite{PPR:18,GLOW:20,G:20,G:21}.
-Using market prices of the VIX futures to invert the implied volatility surface could lead to inconsistencies if one would like to price further derivatives with the calibrated model. \end{itemize}
+Using market prices of the VIX futures to invert the implied volatility surface could lead to inconsistencies if one would like to price further derivatives with the calibrated model. \end{remark}

-In this respect, let us here also comment on the computation of implied volatilities for VIX call options.
-Two equivalent approaches can be used to compute implied volatilities for a given maturity $T>0$: \begin{itemize} \item use $F_{0}(T)$ in the so-called Black formula for options on futures (see Section 2.2 of \cite{PS:14}). \item Consider $e^{-rT}F_{0}(T)$, with $r>0$ the interest rate, in the Black-Scholes formula. \end{itemize} Recall that the Black formula coincides with Black-Scholes' one when choosing the underlying in the Black-Scholes formula to be $e^{-r(T-t)} F_{t}(T)$.
-This implies that the two approaches are equivalent, i.e.~lead to the same implied volatilities.
-In Section \ref{sec:calibration-vix-options} we will only consider futures' prices at time $t=0$ and maturity time $T>0$, hence for sake of simplicity we use the notation $F(T)$ instead of $F_{0}(T)$.